nrwl/nx/docs/shared/workspace/library-types.md

 # Library Types

-There are many different types of libraries in a workspace.
+There are many types of libraries in a workspace.
 In order to maintain a certain sense of order, we recommend having a small number of types, such as the below four (4) types of libraries.

 **Feature libraries:**